E-NAM

 Details

-Launched on 14th April 2016 by the Prime Minister of India, the e-National Agriculture Market (e-NAM) is a pan-India electronic trading portal designed to integrate existing APMC (Agricultural Produce Market Committee) mandis across the country into a unified online platform, enabling “One Nation One Market” for agricultural commodities.
-Implemented by the Small Farmers Agribusiness Consortium (SFAC) under the Ministry of Agriculture and Farmers’ Welfare, Government of India, the platform streamlines agricultural marketing by offering single-window services such as commodity arrivals, AI-based quality assaying, e-bidding, and direct e-payment to farmers.
-It aims to enhance transparency, efficiency, and competitiveness in agricultural trade while expanding market access for farmers and reducing information asymmetry.
-In Jammu & Kashmir, 11 mandis, including Narwal (Jammu) and Parimpora (Srinagar), have been integrated with e-NAM since May 2020.
+The "e-National Agriculture Market (e-NAM)" is a pan-India electronic trading platform launched on 14th April 2016 to integrate APMC mandis across the country under the “One Nation One Market” initiative.
+Implemented by the Small Farmers Agribusiness Consortium (SFAC) under the Ministry of Agriculture and Farmers’ Welfare, the platform provides online trading facilities for agricultural commodities.
+It offers services such as commodity arrival information, quality assaying, e-bidding, and direct e-payment to farmers through a single-window system.
+The scheme aims to improve transparency, efficiency, and better price discovery in agricultural marketing.
+In Jammu & Kashmir, 11 mandis have been integrated with the e-NAM platform since May 2020.

 Benefits